DDBull/java-project-lvl1/README.md

 # Mind games

-A bunch of mini brain teasers that can be played on the command line. **Your boss won't notice!**
+A bunch of mini-brain teasers that can be played on the command line. **Your boss won't notice!**
 ## Description
 Currently, the app has 5 games: